InfoMatePL/InfoTracker/ProjectDescription.md

 - Your gear: a CLI, example SQLs, and clear docs
 - Your allies: adapters, lineage graphs, and CI checks
 - Your enemies: sneaky `SELECT *`, UNION goblins, and 3 a.m. alerts
-- Win condition: green checks, clean diffs, and no broken charts
+- Goal: green checks, clear diffs, and no broken charts

 If you get stuck, it’s normal.
 Take a sip of tea, re-read the step, try a smaller example.

+### For Beginners
+If you're new to SQL, try this free tutorial: [Khan Academy SQL](https://www.khanacademy.org/computing/computer-programming/sql).
+It's in simple English and has exercises.

 ### Action plan (read and build in this order)
-1) Understand the goal and scope
+1) Understand the goal and scope (1 hour)
    - Overview: [docs/overview.md](docs/overview.md)
    - What you’re building, supported features, and what’s out of scope.
 Keep this open as your north star.

-2) Learn column-level lineage basics
+2) Learn column-level lineage basics (1-2 hours)
    - Concepts: [docs/lineage_concepts.md](docs/lineage_concepts.md)
    - Visual examples showing how each output column maps back to inputs (joins, transforms, aggregations).
 This informs how your extractor must reason.